 As outlined above, Barrett’s oesophagus can be caused by long-term gastroesophageal reflux.
 However, both conditions do not enjoy a clear-cut relationship; it is possible to experience either condition without experiencing the other.
 That being said, Gastroesophageal Reflux Disease (GORD), as it is officially known in the medical community, is one of the biggest risk factors for this condition.

-diagnosed with chronic reflux go on to develop Barrett’s oesophagus.
+It is estimated that up to 10% of people diagnosed with chronic reflux go on to develop Barrett’s oesophagus.

 Other risk factors for this condition include race and gender (white males with GORD are highly susceptible to the symptoms of this condition), age, and long-term smoking or even a prior history of it.

 Barrett’s oesophagus does not cause symptoms unless complications such as oesophageal cancer has developed within it.
 The early symptoms are very similar to those of heartburn and, therefore, many mistakenly believe that they’re experiencing the latter.
 In many cases, this mistaken belief prevents people from receiving the treatment they require, increasing their risk of complications of Barrett’s oesophagus.
-Symptoms include difficulty or
+Symptoms include difficulty or painful swallowing, constant heartburn, feeling full during meals, and vomiting.

 One of the most serious complications of this condition includes the onset of oesophageal cancer, which is diagnosed in about 200 people with Barrett’s oesophagus, every year.
 While this will not take place in every case, managing your symptoms and receiving prompt and effective treatment is crucial in preventing symptoms of cancer from emerging.